sympy/sympy/doc/src/explanation/glossary.md

     functionality used by all SymPy objects.
 This includes the {term}`Basic` and {term}`Expr` base classes, classes like {class}`~.Add`, {class}`~.Mul`, and {class}`~.Pow`, and the {term}`assumptions`.

+Dummy

+    A *dummy* {term}`symbol` is a symbol that is automatically unequal to any other dummy symbol other than itself, even if it has the same name.
+Dummy symbols are used when a function needs to return an expression with a new symbol, so that it cannot accidentally clash with a {term}`symbol` of the same name.
+Dummy symbols can be created with {class}`~.Dummy`.

 Equation